-Besides offering peppery sweet flavor and healthful well-being, turmeric tints this tangerine smoothie a perfect pale orange shade, color you can’t get from tangerine juice alone.
+Made with fresh-squeezed tangerine juice, vanilla almond milk, dates, and a banana, this smoothie gets plenty of zing and healthy benefits from both fresh ginger and turmeric.
+Besides offering peppery sweet flavor and healthful well-being, turmeric tints this smoothie a perfect pale orange color you canโt get from tangerine juice alone.

 Turmeric rocks!

-- Turmeric is tonic.
-Long known for its powerful medicinal qualities, its anti-inflammatory, detoxifying, and anti-cancer benefits, newer studies show turmeric’s potential to improve brain and kidney function, blood sugar balance, and gut health.
+- Turmeric is an amazing tonic, long known for its powerful medicinal qualities.
+Besides anti-inflammatory, detoxifying, and anti-cancer benefits, recent studies show turmericโs potential to improve brain and kidney function, blood sugar balance, and gut health.

 - Fresh mandarin orange varieties–tangerines, clementines, or tangelos–have similar juicy sweet/sour qualities–feel free to use any of these for your smoothie.

 - Boost your healthy tangerine julius smoothie with protein powder.
-I like Sunwarrior’s plant-based powder—it has almost 20 grams of protein per scoop.
+I like Sunwarriorโs plant-based powder (affiliate link)โit has almost 20 grams of protein per scoop.

 #Eat Seasonal:

-Be sure to check out Becky’s The Vintage Mixer blog for her list of seasonal fruits and veggies, with links to more than 70 seasonal recipes.
 For even more inspiration, follow the links below to other food blogs featuring produce from Becky’s January list.
-We hope our recipes encourage you to get in the kitchen and cook something delicious—and seasonal!
+We hope our recipes encourage you to get in the kitchen and cook something deliciousโand seasonal!

 Leek and Turnip Soup by Vintage Mixer